 11.30 AM | Fremantle Markets

-The entrances on Parry and William Streets lead you into the grocery and provedore section of the famous Fremantle Markets.
+The entrances on Parry and William Streets lead you into the grocery and provedore section of the famous Fremantle Markets (open Friday-Sunday and Monday public holidays).
 The markets covers an entire city block and is one of the few markets in Australia that continues to be used for its original purpose.
 It’s a feast for the all the senses with fresh groceries,street food and groceries.
 Once into the hall discover purveyors of fashion, art, hats, jewelry and much more.

 The southern entrance opens out onto South Terrace and the iconic Cappuccino Strip.
 Turn right and walk past the Sail & Anchor Hotel, home of a modern day craft beer revolution.
 The aromas of Fremantle’s European influences will hit your senses as you walk past Italian eateries.
 Time for lunch.